What is a Mastopexy?

 After the incisions are made, breast tissue is removed and reshaped to achieve the desired breast contour.
 The nipple and areola may be moved higher on the breast or resized as well.
 Finally, any excess skin is trimmed to create a tighter, more defined appearance.
 When the breast lift is complete, the incisions are closed with stitches and tend to heal well.

-Recovery from Breast Lift
+What is recovery like from Breast Lift Surgery?

-After a breast lift, patients will likely experience bruising, soreness and swelling for a few days.
+After a breast lift in Calgary, patients will likely experience bruising, soreness, and swelling for a few days.
 The breasts will likely be wrapped in an elastic bandage or a surgical bra for about a week, followed by a support bra worn continuously for a month.
 Any stitches will be removed after one or two weeks.
 Most patients will be able to return to work within a week, although exercise and other strenuous activity should be avoided for about a month.
-Your surgeon will provide you with specific instructions for your individual recovery.
+Your surgeon will provide you with specific instructions for your individual mastopexy recovery.

-Results of a Breast Lift
+Results Of A Breast Lift

 The results of a breast lift are visible immediately after surgery and will continue to improve as swelling subsides and scars fade.
 Most patients who maintain realistic expectations and thoroughly discussed their goals prior to surgery are satisfied with the look of their lifted breasts.
 While results are not permanent, they will allow patients to enjoy a younger-looking appearance for many years to come.

-Risks of Breast Lift
+Risks of Breast Lift Surgery

-Although a breast lift is considered a safe procedure for ideal candidates, there are certain risks associated with any type of surgical procedure, which may include bleeding, infection, reaction to anesthesia or permanent scarring.
+Although a breast lift is considered a safe procedure for ideal candidates, there are certain risks associated with any type of surgical procedure, which may include bleeding, infection, reaction to anesthesia, or permanent scarring.
 These risks can be reduced by choosing an experienced surgeon to perform your procedure and by following the surgeon’s instructions before and after treatment.